svrooij/sonos-net/README.md

 We welcome all contributions to this project, to get started be sure to checkout the [CodeTour](#codetour-available) which will explain how some files get generated.

-If you see a file with the `.gen.cs` suffix it means that it is generated.
+If you see a file with the `.g.cs` suffix it means that it is generated.
 Manual changes to these files will not be accepted because they will get lost upon next generation.

 This library is [licensed](./LICENSE.md) under **GPL v3** and all contributions are considered to be publishable under that same license.